 If you love lemon desserts, if you love sweets, if you love Paula Deen – you’re going to love these bars.

-SIDE NOTE: I grow my own Meyer Lemons and when they come ripe in the fall, I squeeze the juice and freeze in ice cubes to use specifically in this recipe.
+SIDE NOTE: I also grow my own Meyer Lemons and when they come ripe in the fall, I squeeze the juice and freeze in ice cubes to use specifically in this recipe.

 Do you have to use Myer Lemon juice?